hellowhirl/mastering-git/git_notes.md

 Show information about files in the index and the working tree

-`git-ls-files`
+`git ls-files`

-Flow for removing a file also involves using `git add` command
+Flow for removing a file:

 ```
 rm file2.txt